 The potential agreement

 In July 2020, the City of Boulder and Xcel Energy reached a potential settlement agreement that could create new pathways to reach the city’s energy goals and halt the city’s decade-long municipalization effort.
-This agreement will not go into effect until approved by city council and Boulder voters.
+This agreement will not go into effect until approved by Boulder voters.

 The goal of the settlement negotiations was to explore whether the city could reach an agreement with Xcel Energy that would satisfy six goals: